joehand/joeahand/content/pages/about.md

 Slug: about
 Title: About Joe

 Hi there!
 Glad you made it.
 Want to get in touch?
-Send me a message: joe @ this website.
+Send me a message: joe @ this website or click email/twitter below.
+You know the drill.

 <img class="about-img" src="//cdn.joeahand.com/joe_hand_headshot.png" alt="Joe Hand headshot" title="Joe Hand" width=200 height=200/>